-The first thing to realise is that the living wage is an informal benchmark, not a legally enforceable minimum level of pay, like the national minimum wage.
+The living wage is an informal benchmark, not a legally enforceable minimum level of pay, like the national minimum wage.

-The national minimum wage is set by the Chancellor of the Exchequer each year on the advice of the Low Pay Commission.
-It is enforced by HM Revenue & Customs (HMRC).
+The national minimum wage is set by the business secretary each year on the advice of the Low Pay Commission.
+It is enforced by HM Revenue and Customs (HMRC).